Rayvid/men-microservice-skeleton/README.md

 # No transpiler (M)EN microservice skeleton

 Simple Node.js based micro service skeleton.
-Mongo initialization is lazy, so can be used w/o mongo.
+Mongo initialization is lazy, so can be used w/o actual mongo server running.

-It slowly evolved as a result of my own experience of solving similar problems in multiple projects, with teams of very different skill level (nothing v advanced there).
-So outsourcing it to shortcut others and hopefully get some contributions we all will benefit from
+It slowly evolved as a result of my own experience of solving similar problems in multiple projects, with teams of very different skill level.
+So I am outsourcing it to shortcut others and hopefully to get some contributions we all will benefit from

 ## Modules vs infrastructure code duplication

 Some code can be moved to modules and in future definitely will be.
 On other hand some infra code duplication in microservices is ok.
 It allows you to finetune particular behaviour w/o making logic branch in the module.

-Of course thats bit lame excuse for keeping, lets say, multidatabase mongoose connection factory in the utils folder, on other hand it is really fine to bootstrap express app in each microservice individually, even if that bootstrap code matches 100%

 ## Code style this project is compatible with